akash19jain/COMPETITIVE-PROGRAMMING/README.md

 # COMPETITIVE-PROGRAMMING
-A repository holding all the codes submitted by me on various CP platforms.
+A repository holding some of the codes submitted by me on various CP platforms.